 Isn’t this organized computer desktop a thing of beauty?

-Not only is it beeauutiful, but it enables you to be infinitely more productive during your work sessions.
-So, let’s go through the process of how to get that gorgeous, organized computer desktop.
+Not only is it beautiful, but it allows me to be infinitely more productive during work sessions.
+So, let’s go through the process of how to get that gorgeous, organized computer desktop, shall we?

 Create a temporary “To Be Organized” folder on your desktop